Hjaltesorgenfrei/Vulkanologi/README.md

   - Usage of transfer queue is only possible for some commands.
     - Therefore, a dedicated upload command is needed, which is separate from the mip map calculation.
     - Through another possibility is using multiple graphics queues.
 But the transfer queue might be faster so I need to look in to that.
-- [ ] Create a Asset Library that makes resources ready for the engine.
+- [ ] Create an Asset Library that makes resources ready for the engine.
 Should include loading and storing of binary data.
 Reading the data is the responsibility of the program.
   - <https://vkguide.dev/docs/extra-chapter/asset_system/>
   - [ ] Meshes
   - [ ] Textures